dingram/mustache-php/README.md

  - Dot notation to access sub-values, e.g. `{{foo.bar}}` instead of `{{#foo}}{{bar}}{{/foo}}`
  - Capturing sections (described below)

+There is one notable missing feature:

+ - Sections do not currently support lambda values; they are treated as truthy single values.

 ## Quickstart

     $data = array('test' => 'test of the Mustache templating system in PHP');